guoquheweilai/RoboND-Term1-P4-Map-My-World/README.md

-# RoboND-Term1-P3-Where-Am-I
+# RoboND-Term1-P4-Map-My-World
-Project 3 of Udacity Robotics Software Engineer Nanodegree Program
+Project 4 of Udacity Robotics Software Engineer Nanodegree Program
 ![Overview](/videos/Term1-Project3-Where-Am-I-Demo_2.gif)
+[TODO]
 ## Overview
 In this project you'll utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
 Here are the steps to learn several aspects of robotic software engineering with a focus on ROS:
 * Create a ROS package that launches a custom robot model in a custom Gazebo world
 * Utilize the ROS AMCL package and the Tele-Operation / Navigation Stack to localize the robot
 * Explore, add, and tune specific parameters corresponding to each package to achieve the best possible localization results
+[TODO]
 ## Prerequisites/Dependencies
 * Gazebo >= 7.0
 * ROS Kinetic